Ninjadini/Neuro/Docs/AI/unity.md

 Loads go by GUID, so changing the key does not break anything.
 That needs the group to keep *Include GUIDs in Catalog* on, which is the default.

+To sweep the whole database after the fact, use **Tools/Neuro/Make Asset Addresses Addressable** (`AssetAddressablesFixer`).
+It visits every `AssetAddress` in every item, lists the assets that are neither Addressable nor under `Resources`, and on confirm adds them to the default group, logging which item and field used each one.
+Addresses that match no asset at all are logged as warnings.
+`AssetAddressablesFixer.FindNonAddressable` is the same check without the change, for a script.

 ```csharp
 [AssetType(typeof(Sprite))]                  // optional; filters the editor's picker
 [Neuro(1)] public AssetAddress Icon;